praveensripati/001-mcafee-aws-dev-workshop/06-Nov-Morning (Basics)/PrerequisitesAWSResources.md

     - Earlier created KeyPair
     - Earlier created SecurityGroup (AllowAll)
     - Click on `Create launch template`
-    - Store the Keypair (ppk) on the Laptop.

 1. To launch EC2 from the above template.
 ![](images/2020-11-05-10-19-14.png)